apache/directory-studio/README.md

 1. Import 'Eclipse Target Platorm' project first

     * File -> Import... -> Maven -> Existing Maven Projects
-    * Choose 'studio/eclipse-target-platform' as root directory
+    * Choose 'studio/eclipse-trgt-platform' as root directory
     * Only this single project is selected
     * Finish

 2. Initialize target platform

-    * Open the `eclipse-target-platform.target` file with the 'Target Editor'
+    * Open the `eclipse-trgt-platform.target` file with the 'Target Editor'
     * In the top right corner click 'Set as Target Platform'

 3. Import the main plugins